Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Generalization Bounds for General Markov Process

 In our case, we are interested in predictors generated by a \textbf{data-dependent Markov process} $h_t$.
 That is, conditioned on the data $S$, $\{h_t\}_{t\geq 0}$ is a time-invariant Markov process, specified by some (possibly data-dependent) initial distribution $p_0(h_0;S)$, and a transition distribution that would also depend on the data $S$, and specifies a (randomized) rule for generating the next iterate $h_{t+1}$ (if in discrete time) from the current iterate $h_t$ and the data $S$ (as in, e.g., stochastic gradient descent or stochastic gradient Langevin dynamics; SGLD).

-We present two types of generalization grantees: grantees that hold \emph{in expectation} over a draw from the Markov process (\eqref{eq: main thm general potential expectation} below) and grantees that hold \emph{with high probability} over a single draw from the Markov process (as in \eqref{eq: main thm general potential probability}, \eg a single run of CLD).
+We present two types of generalization guarantees: guarantees that hold \emph{in expectation} over a draw from the Markov process (\eqref{eq: main thm general potential expectation} below) and guarantees that hold \emph{with high probability} over a single draw from the Markov process (as in \eqref{eq: main thm general potential probability}, \eg a single run of CLD).
 In both cases, the guarantees hold with high probability over the training set.